electricimp/BQ25895/README.md

 The library provides a driver for the [BQ25895](https://www.ti.com/lit/ds/symlink/bq25895.pdf) and the [BQ25895M](http://www.ti.com/lit/ds/symlink/bq25895m.pdf) switch-mode battery charge and system power path management devices for single-cell Li-Ion and Li-polymer batteries.
 Theses ICs support high input voltage fast charging and communicates over an I&sup2;C interface.
 The BQ25895 and the BQ25895M have different default settings &mdash; please see the [*enable()*](#enablesettings) method for details of the default charge settings.

 **Note 1** When using an impC001 breakout board without a battery connected it is recommended that you always enable the battery charger with BQ25895 default settings.
-If a battery is connected, please follow [the instructions in the Examples](./Examples/README.md) directory to determine the correct settings for your battery.
+If a battery is connected, please follow [the instructions in the Examples](./examples/README.md) directory to determine the correct settings for your battery.

 **Note 2** This library supersedes the BQ25895M library, which is now deprecated and will not be maintained.
-We strongly recommend that you update to the the new library, but please be aware that this incorporates a **breaking change** which you will need to accommodate.
-Please see the [*enable()*](#enablesettings) method description for details.
+We strongly recommend that you update to the the new library, but please be aware that this incorporates **breaking changes** which you will need to accommodate.

 **To include this library in your project, add** `#require "BQ25895.device.lib.nut:3.0.0"` **at the top of your device code.**